 Both now considered legends in their own right, this track was a precursor to much of the other collaborative efforts on this list.

 AJ Tracey – Alakazam Feat.
 JME & Denzel Curry

-Sampling Pokémon’s Ash and featuring a super infectious hook, Tottenham’s AJ Tracey linked with BBK’s JME and Denzel Curry, formerly of Raider Klan notoriety to bring a stellar single.
+Sampling Pokémon’s Ash and featuring a super infectious hook, Tottenham’s AJ Tracey linked with BBK’s JME and Denzel Curry.

 Dave – Wanna Know Remix Feat.
 Drake